astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/jobs.md

 Figuring out if the company aligns with your career and personal ambitions is super tough.
 But you're not locked in forever.

-Recently I heard about the [40-70 rule](https://www.42courses.com/blog/home/2019/12/10/colin-powells-40-70-rule) which states that "you need between 40 and 70 percent of the total information to make a decision."
+The [40-70 rule](https://www.42courses.com/blog/home/2019/12/10/colin-powells-40-70-rule) states that "you need between 40 and 70 percent of
+the total information to make a decision."
 This is a great way of summing up my mantra
-above: decisions are hard, and often you don't have enough time to get all of the information, so do your best to get most of it - at least 40%, so you don't cut yourself short, and at most 70%, because you probably don't have time to get more and it might make the decision harder.
+above: decisions are hard, and often you don't have enough time to get all of the information, so do your best to get most of it.
+At least 40%, so you don't cut yourself short, and at most 70%, because you probably don't have time to get more and it might make the decision harder.